 - Changes In Ownership

 Imagine starting off as a freelancer (this may not be too hard to imagine).
 A year later, you’ve reached the point of scaling and needing others to work for you.
 Congratulations!
 You would have the option to transition your status to small business owner, by changing the legal structure of a small business.

 For detailed information about switching from a Sole Proprietorship/Partnership to an LLC/Corporation, or from an LLC/Corporation to a Sole Proprietorship/Partnership, check out 4 Steps To Changing Your Business Structure.

-When changing between different forms of business ownership, make sure to:
+When changing between different types of business ownership, make sure to:

 - Know your state’s policies